Last updated on September 20th, 2023 at 05:55 am

 You can also do some paddle boats on the Lake.

-the Jardin Anglais – English Garden.
+Le Jardin Anglais – The English Garden.

 The leisurely walk and the beauty of the view make the English Garden a famous spot in Geneva amongst locals and tourists.